 Do you ever get a hankering for something and it just won't let up?
 For the past week I've literally been dreaming about lemon curd.
 That sweet, tart, sticky deliciousness just wouldn't leave my mind.
 So I whipped up a batch one afternoon and then needed to figure out how to use it.

 Being too lazy to go to a store, I rummaged through my freezer and fridge and came up with some frozen puff pastry and whipped cream.
 And so, these lemon curd & fresh cream napoleons were born!
+This dessert is a great way to use up excess lemons.
+It's full of vibrant, zesty flavor and it's perfect for a spring or summertime party or event.

 One of my favorite pastries from at home in Ireland is what we call a cream (or custard) slice.
 They are essentially a napoleon - layers of flaky puff pastry, fresh cream and either jam or custard with a basic icing on top.
 So delicious!